-It is our policy to make all comments available to the public for review at the location listed in the ADDRESSES section.
-Before including your address, phone number, email address or other personal identifying information in your comment, you should be aware that your entire comment-including your personal identifying information-may be made publicly available at any time.
-While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.
+email address, or other personal identifying information in your comment, you should be aware that your entire comment-including your personal identifying information-may be made publicly available at any time.
+While you can ask us to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.
+All submissions from organizations or businesses, and from individuals identifying themselves as representatives or officials of organizations or businesses, will be made available for public disclosure in their entirety.